 Abstract

 Iris lymphomas are rare malignant neoplasms arising either as primary tumors in the iris or as secondary tumors involving the iris.
-This review on iris lymphomas summarizes previously published data and puts forward recommendations for work-up strategies of suspected iris lymphoma cases.
-Our objective is to provide a structured overview of the typical clinical symptoms and signs, the pathologic, ophthalmic as well as hematologic work-up for diagnosis, treatment, and follow-up of iris lymphomas.
-Further, this review offers a flowchart how to diagnose and treat these tumors.
+We summarize previously published data and make recommendations for work-up strategies for cases of suspected iris lymphoma.
+Our objective is to provide a structured overview of the typical clinical symptoms and signs, the pathologic, ophthalmic as well as hematologic work-up for diagnosis, treatment, and follow-up of iris lymphomas and offer a flowchart on how to diagnose and treat these tumors.

-Symptoms and clinical signs of iris lymphoma may mimic a fulminant anterior uveitis.
-Careful evaluation of these signs by experienced uveitis or tumor specialists, together with the patient’s medical records, may lead to the suspicion of an iris lymphoma.
-State-of-the-art diagnostics includes either a biopsy or fine needle aspiration of the iris or anterior chamber, respectively, and its subsequent pathologic work-up.
-Adjunctive analyses, - e.g. immunohistochemistry, clonality analysis and possibly mutational testing -, aid the diagnosis.
-In the case of lymphoma diagnosis, hematological staging including magnetic resonance imaging, serological testing and bone marrow analyses are required to determine the extent of the disease and allow for decision-making in subsequent patient management.
-Discussions within a multidisciplinary tumor board (including the ophthalmologists as well as the hematologists) will lead to the appropriate selection of treatment(s), including local and/or systemic therapies.
-Based on a review of the literature and on the combined authors’ experience, this article provides recommendations as to how to schedule and perform the follow-up of iris lymphoma patients after treatment.

 1.Introduction

-Intraocular lymphoma is subdivided by anatomic localization.14 Lymphomatous involvement of the iris is an extremely rare condition, with very little being known about the demographics and epidemiology of this disease.
-It is defined as a lymphoma with predominant involvement of the iris, and can be either a primary or secondary manifestation, with most cases in the literature being a secondary manifestation of an underlying systemic Non-Hodgkin lymphoma (NHL; Figure 1).13,14 The diagnosis of ‘primary iris lymphoma’ is reached if there is no evidence of an underlying systemic lymphoma at the time of ocular diagnosis and staging examinations.
-It is to be distinguished from a primary ciliary body lymphoma with predominant involvement of the ciliary body; a primary choroidal lymphoma arising predominantly within the choroid; and primary vitreo-retinal lymphoma, occurring mainly within the vitreous and/or retina (usually without any choroidal disease; Figure 1).14
+Intraocular lymphoma is subdivided by anatomic localization.14 Lymphomatous involvement of the iris is an extremely rare condition, with little being known about the demographics and epidemiology of this disease.
+It is defined as a lymphoma with predominant involvement of the iris and can be either a primary or secondary tumor, with most cases in the literature being a secondary manifestation of an underlying systemic non-Hodgkin lymphoma (NHL; Figure 1).13,14 The diagnosis of primary iris lymphoma is reached if there is no evidence of an underlying systemic lymphoma at the time of ocular diagnosis and staging examinations.
+This is to be distinguished from a primary ciliary body lymphoma with predominant involvement of the ciliary body, primary choroidal lymphoma arising predominantly within the choroid, and primary vitreo-retinal lymphoma occurring mainly within the vitreous and/or retina (usually without any choroidal disease--Figure 1).14

-Most iris lymphomas are B-cell NHL, but T-cell lymphomas can also occur in the iris; no iridal Hodgkin lymphoma has been described to date.36,40 Nevertheless, iris lymphomas tend to be a high-grade lesions, and are associated with aggressive subtypes of systemic lymphoma and thereby a poor prognosis.36,40 This clinical outcome also may be due to diagnosis delay, which is quite common, varying between weeks and months.
-Typically, iris lymphoma patients present with inflammatory clinical signs, and are often misdiagnosed initially with an anterior uveitis.
+Most iris lymphomas are B-cell NHL, but T-cell lymphomas may also occur in the iris.
+No iris Hodgkin lymphoma has been described to date.36,40 Nevertheless, iris lymphomas tend to be high-grade lesions, aggressive subtypes of systemic lymphoma with a poor prognosis.36,40 This clinical outcome also may be due to diagnosis delay, which is quite common, often weeks or months.
+Typically, iris lymphoma patients present with inflammatory clinical signs and are misdiagnosed initially as anterior uveitis.
 A definitive diagnosis is ultimately achieved by tissue sampling or aqueous cytology.

-The purpose of this review is to provide diagnostic and therapeutic recommendations as well as a ‘work-up’ chart for patients with this disease.
+We provide diagnostic and therapeutic recommendations, as well as a chart to guide work-up for patients with this disease.

 2. Review of the iris lymphoma literature

-To date ~30 publications describing ~50 cases of iris lymphoma has been published in PubMed during the last 40 years (Table 1).1,2,5,8,9,18,19,24,25,27,28,32,36,37,40-42,44,45,52-54,60,61,64,66-68
+To date ~30 publications describing ~50 cases of iris lymphoma are indexed in PubMed over the last 40 years (Table 1).1,2,5,8,9,18,19,24,25,27,28,32,36,37,40-42,44,45,52-54,60,61,64,66-68